emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 ember install ember-native-class-polyfill
 ```

-We would like to add support for prior LTS versions (2.18 and 2.16) as well, if you would like to contribute ping us in the #st-native-classes channel on Discord or in the [Native Class Quest issue](https://github.com/emberjs/ember.js/issues/16927) on Github!
+We would like to add support for prior LTS versions (2.18 and 2.16) as well, if you would like to contribute, ping us in the #st-native-classes channel on Discord or in the [Native Class Quest issue](https://github.com/emberjs/ember.js/issues/16927) on Github!

 Second new feature (2 of 2)